ImperialCollegeLondon/safe_web/README.md

     sudo systemctl restart web2py-scheduler.service

 The two lines about restarting in the service file are there to ensure that the worker processes get recreated if a background job hangs or crashes one of the workers.
 Ultimately, you'd want to find out what caused the death and you could definitely get a cycle of crashing and rescheduling if a job is toxic and it is set to retry on failure.

+### Session cleanup

+When users connect, a session file is stored in the sessions folder that is used to record visit specific information.
+These are typically small but there are lots of them and they don't automatically get deleted so swiftly build up: when I discovered the issue, the `sessions` directory was up at  1.5GB and contained over 800K files.

+So, when the application is running in production, set this running from the web2py directory to periodically clean up expired session files.

+    nohup python web2py.py -S safe_web -M -R scripts/sessions2trash.py &> safe_web_session_cleaner.out&

 ## Backup in production